If you’ve nipped into our guide on things to do in Doolin, you’ll have seen the mighty Doonagore Castle riding high in the list.

-Here’s where the story gets a little bit mad.
-In 1588, a ship from the Spanish Armada got into difficulty not far from the coast and crashed close to the castle.
+Here’s where the story of Doolin Castle gets a little bit mad.
+In 1588, a ship from the Spanish Armada got into difficulty off the coast of Doolin and crashed close to the castle.

 170 of the ship’s crew managed to make their way out of the wreck.
 Sounds like a happy ending, right?
 Yea, well, all was going to plan until the High Sheriff of Clare arrived.

 ALL of the survivors are believed to have been hung at the castle or at a site nearby that’s known as ‘Cnocán an Crochaire’ (AKA Hangman’s Hill).

 After the Irish Rebellion of 1641, Doonagore Castle was granted to a fella named John Sarsfield as a result of the Cromwellian settlement.

 If you’re not familiar with this, the Cromwellian settlement was introduced after the Rebellion.
 It included a number of penalties (death and the forfeit of land) against those that had taken part in the Rebellion of 1641.

 Many years later, in the 18th century, Doolin Castle was passed to a family called the ‘Gore’s’.
 The castle had fallen into disrepair at this point and the Gores went about repairing much of it.

 By the mid-19th century, Doonagore Castle had yet again fallen into a state of disrepair.
 Then a private buyer named John C. Gorman (an Irish-American) swooped in and bought it.